-Husband arrested for school teacher's murder seven years after her disappearance
+Husband of missing teacher wanted for murder seven years after her disappearance

 UPDATE: The Sheriff's Office says Oscar Lozada has been arrested for the murder of Sylviane Lozada more than seven years after her disappearance.